 Like all woods, guitar necks can move and bend due to differences in the atmosphere.
 The type of guitar strings you have on your guitar can also add tension to the neck and over time this can cause it to warp.

 A warped guitar neck and usually be cured by adjusting the truss rod.
 This is a metal rod that runs the length of the guitar neck.
 The truss rod can either be tightened or loosened to correct the curvature.

-A basic guitar setup starts at £20.
+A basic guitar setup starts at £35 for acoustic guitars and £40 for electric guitars.
 This includes: setting the action, adjusting the neck, setting the intonation, fret polishing and giving your guitar a good clean and polish.

 We also recommend changing the strings during a guitar setup as the old strings will need to be removed to enable us to do some of the work.
 The cost for the strings will be extra depending on which strings you choose to put on.

 Guitars fitted with a Floyd Rose tremolo system will incur an extra charge.
 Please contact us beforehand as we will need to inspect the guitar before any work is carried out.